MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 mv RDUCB mylib/lib_RDUCB/HEBO
 ```
 ## Run from source
-First of all, the parameters of the experiment need to be decided in the file `total_config.json`:
+First of all, use the file `total_config.json` to decide the settings of your experiment:
-- `folder` is the first part of the name of the folders that will contain all the result data from the experiment.
-The number of the folders for each function indicated in `fiids` that will be generated to store the results are indicated in `reps`.
+- `folder` is the prefix of the folders that are generated to store the results from the experiment.
-- `optimizers` is the name of the algorithm used during the experiment.
-It can be chosen among `BO_sklearn`, `pyCMA`, `random`, `saasbo`, `RDUCB`, `linearPCABO`, `KPCABO`, `turbo1` and `turbom`.
+- `optimizers` is a list of as many strings as the number of algorithms that will be tested in the experiment.
+Possible names for the algorithms are `BO_sklearn`, `pyCMA`, `random`, `saasbo`, `RDUCB`, `linearPCABO`, `KPCABO`, `turbo1` and `turbom`.
-- `fiids` defines which functions the algorithm has to optimize.
-It can be a single number or multiple numbers separated by a comma in the range of the 24 BBOB functions.
+- `fiids` is a list of functions to be optimized.
+The list can contain a single number or multiple integers identifying the 24 BBOB functions.
-- `iids` is the number of the problem instance, in the paper 0, 1, and 2 are performed.
+- `iids` is a list of problem instance.
+In our paper, 0, 1, and 2 are considered.
-- `dims` is the dimension of the problem.
+- `dims` is a list of problem dimensions tested within the experiment.
-- `reps` is the number of run repetitions with the same settings (optimizer, function id, instance id, etc.).
-Different repetitions differ only for the seed.
-Inside the folder containing the results, a `configs` folder will be generated containing `reps` .json files, one for each repetition.
+- `reps` is the number of run repetitions that will be performed under the same settings (optimizer, function id, instance id, etc.).
+Different repetitions differ only for different seeds.
 The seed number for repetitions starts from 0.
-- `lb` and `ub` are the lower bound and the upper bound of the design domain.
+- `lb` and `ub` are the lower and the upper bounds of the search space along each dimension.
 In the paper, they are fixed as -5 and 5, respectively.
 - `extra` contains extra text information to store in the result folder.

-The `configs` folder will contain the file .json for all the possible combinations of settings present in all the lists configured in `total_config.json` repeated `reps` times (changing the number of seeds from 0 to `reps`-1).
-The name of the file .json describes the specific setting: Optimizer (Opt), function (F), instance (Id), Dimension (Dim), Repetition/number of seeds -1 (Rep), and number of the experiment (NumExp) (ex.
-Opt-turbo1_F-1_Id-0_Dim-10_Rep-0_NumExp-0.json).
+Results will be generated inside a `run_current_date_and_time` folder.
+This contains a `configs` subfolder storing as many .json files as the total number of different settings defined by all the combinations of parameters in `total_config.json`.
+The name of each .json file describes the specific setting: optimizer (Opt), function (F), instance (Id), dimension (Dim), repetition (Rep), and a numerical experiment identifier utilized to denote the tested settings in ascending order (NumExp).
+For example, `Opt-turbo1_F-1_Id-0_Dim-10_Rep-0_NumExp-0.json`.

 ### Execute repetitions in parallel using a cluster
 If a job scheduling system for Linux clusters is available, the batch script can be edited inside the file `gen_config.py`.
-After choosing the parameters and editing the batch script, a folder called `run_current_date_and_time` containing folders with the result data and the `configs` folder will be generated using the following command:
+After choosing the parameters and editing the batch script, a folder `run_current_date_and_time` containing the `configs` folder will be generated using the following command:
 ```
 python gen_config.py total_config.json
 ```
 and the jobs can be launched by typing the last command line that will appear as screen output.
+At this point, also the folders containing the results will be generated inside `run_current_date_and_time`.

 ### Execute a single run
 If a job scheduling system is not available or there is no need to submit a job because only a single run is asked the following steps can be done.
 Here, there is no need to adjust the settings to generate the batch script editing the file `gen_config.py`.
-Therefore, after choosing the parameters the folder called `run_current_date_and_time` containing the folders with the result data, and the `configs` folder will be generated using the following command:
+Therefore, after choosing the parameters the folder called `run_current_date_and_time` containing the `configs` folder will be generated using the following command:
 ```
 python gen_config.py total_config.json
 ```